YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 ## Configure HttpClient

-HttpClientFactory creates the `HttpClient` used by the gRPC client.
-Standard HttpClientFactory methods can be used to add outgoing request middleware or configure the underlying `HttpClientHandler` of the `HttpClient`:
+`HttpClientFactory` creates the `HttpClient` used by the gRPC client.
+Standard `HttpClientFactory` methods can be used to add outgoing request middleware or to configure the underlying `HttpClientHandler` of the `HttpClient`:

 ```csharp
 services